 The American Express Gold Delta SkyMiles Card is a good card for Delta fans who don’t want to break the bank.
-It has a $95 annual fee (waived the first year) and some nice benefits for Delta flyers.
+It has a $95 annual fee (waived the first year) and some nice benefits for moderate Delta flyers.

 Don’t confuse this card with the regular American Express Gold Card as this card is co-branded with Delta.
 The former card is directly from American Express and it earns more flexible Amex Membership Rewards points.

 Earning is not this card’s strong suit.
 This mid-tier airline card earns 2x SkyMiles on all purchases made directly with Delta.
 Such purchases include airfare, Sky Club membership, and vacation packages.
 Unfortunately, this is where the bonus SkyMiles end.
 All other purchases earn one single SkyMile.

 I would like to see Delta add at least one more bonus category to make this card more competitive.
 Restaurants, gas, or even grocery stores would be good picks.

 This card has a sign-up bonus worth 30,000 SkyMiles.
 It can be earned after spending $1,000 in the first three months.

 The Delta Gold Card gives you a few ways to redeem your SkyMiles:

 The most obvious way to redeem Delta SkyMiles is for airfare.
 Miles can go a long way for airfare, but you need to do some research to get maximum value.
 This is because Delta does not have a rewards chart posted online.

 Miles + Cash is a great option if you don’t have many miles or if you’re short a few miles for a certain redemption.
 Many co-branded cards have this option and its nice to see Delta have it too.